easegress-io/easegress/doc/user_cases/aggregator.md

 ### Scenario 2: Merge response body

 As in #Scenario 1,  `pipeline-demo1` and `pipeline-demo2`'s responses share the same JSON key, we want to merge their response body by the JSON key together.
-If the keys has conflicted, we will use the last value.
+If the keys have conflicted, we will use the last value.

 1. Update the pipeline with aggregator